 When faced with adversity and challenges in life, it is helpful to keep a proper perspective.
-This section explains the purpose, origins, and benefits of adversity, then gives suggestions on how to successfully deal with our struggles.
+This section explains the purpose, origins, and benefits of adversity, then gives suggestions on how to successfully deal with our problems.

 Why There Must Be Adversity